 Many people are talking about native plants these days.
 Are you wondering what a native plant is?
 Are you wondering why they’re talking about native plants?
 The most accepted definition of a native plant is,

 A NATIVE PLANT SPECIES IS ONE THAT OCCURS NATURALLY IN A PARTICULAR REGION, ECOSYSTEM AND/OR HABITAT AND WAS PRESENT PRIOR TO EUROPEAN SETTLEMENT.

 Wild Ones advocates the selection of plants and seeds derived, insofar as possible, from local or regional sources at sites having the same or similar environmental conditions as the site of planting.
 Such plant material is often termed the local ecotype.
-Read more: Guidelines for selecting native plants
+Read more Guidelines for selecting native plants.

 Plant material that originates in and is native to geographic regions are often referred to as ecoregions by scientists.
 It is better to use a source from your geographic region but outside your state than to use a source from a different geographic region inside your state.
 Such regions are often referred to as ecoregions by scientists.
-The ecoregions within the U.S. are best delineated by The USDA Forest Service’s US Ecoregions map.
+The ecoregions within the U.S. are best delineated by the USDA Forest Service’s US Ecoregions map.